pytorch/serve/examples/pt2/README.md

 ### Note

 `torch.compile()` is a JIT compiler and JIT compilers generally have a startup cost.
-If that's an issue for you make sure to populate these two environment variables
+If that's an issue for you make sure to populate these two environment variables to improve your warm starts.

 ```
 import os